Assessing Riparian Condition using GIS and Remote Sensing

 Given the large area of riparian habitat within Alberta, Fiera Biological responded to the pressing need to develop a riparian assessment method that is rapid, reliable, repeatable, comparable, and objective.
 This GIS-based assessment method allows for a general assessment of riparian intactness for stream and lake shorelines using land cover layers derived from satellite data, thereby allowing for the assessment of riparian areas over large spatial extents.
 This approach provides an overview of the status of riparian condition at the watershed scale, thereby giving land managers a tool that identifies areas on the landscape that may require special management, or should be targeted for riparian habitat restoration or conservation.
 This information can be used to spatially target areas along the river shoreline for restoration, and also provides data that can be used as a foundation for tracking change in riparian area intactness through time.

-To-date, this method has been used to assess riparian intactness for more than 6,500 km of lake, stream, and river shoreline in the North Saskatchewan and South Saskatchewan River basins.
+As of January 2021, this method has been used to assess riparian intactness for more than 40,000 km of lake, stream, and river shoreline in watersheds and river basins across Alberta.
 The method has also been validated using both aerial videography and field data, and this validation work indicates that the GIS method provides reliable estimates of riparian condition for lakes and streams across a range of conditions and geographies.